MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-pim.md

 # Tutorial: Assign Azure AD roles in Privileged Identity Management using Microsoft Graph PowerShell

-In Azure Active Directory (Azure AD), a Global administrator can make permanent Azure AD admin role assignments.
+In Azure Active Directory (Azure AD), a global administrator can make permanent Azure AD admin role assignments.

 The Azure AD Privileged Identity Management (PIM) service allows role administrators to make time-bound admin role assignments.
-Additionally, Privileged role administrators can make users eligible for Azure AD admin roles.
-An eligible administrator can activate the role when they need it, and their permissions expire once they're done.
+Additionally, privileged role administrators can make users eligible for Azure AD admin roles.
+An eligible administrator can activate the role when they need the role, and the permissions expire once the eligible administrator is done.

 In this tutorial, you'll create, extend, activate, deactivate, and remove eligible role assignments.